Formality of Sinha's cosimplicial model for long knots spaces and the Gerstenhaber algebra structure of homology: Introduction

-For the meaning of "weakly equivalent as multiplicative operads", see Definition~\ref{multiplicative_def} below. \begin{rmq} In \emph{\cite{lam_vol}} they only prove that $S_*(\mathcal{K}_N)$ and $H_*(\mathcal{K}_N)$ are weakly equivalent as "up to homotopy multiplicative operads" \emph{(Definition~\ref{multiplicative_def})}. \end{rmq} To prove Theorem~\ref{formality_thm} we use the crucial proposition (Proposition~\ref{crucial_prop} below) which states that if two multiplicative operads are equivalent as "up to homotopy multiplicative operads ", then they are equivalent as multiplicative operads. \begin{thm} For $N \geq 3$ Sinha's cosimplicial space $\mathcal{K}_N^{\bullet}$ is formal. \end{thm} Our method enable us also to determine the Poisson structure on the homology of the space of long knots: \begin{thm} Let $N \geq 4$ be an integer.
-Then there exists an isomorphism of \emph{Poisson} algebras between the homology of space of long knots modulo immersions and the Hochschild homology $HH(H_*\mathcal{K}_N)$.
+For the meaning of "weakly equivalent as multiplicative operads", see Definition~\ref{multiplicative_def}. \begin{rem} In \emph{\cite{lam_vol}} it is only proved that $S_*(\mathcal{K}_N; \mathbb{R})$ and $H_*(\mathcal{K}_N; \mathbb{R})$ are weakly equivalent as "up to homotopy multiplicative operads" \emph{(Definition~\ref{multiplicative_def})}, when $N \geq 3$.
+Notice that this result is not proved for $N =2$ but only for $N \geq 3$ (see \cite[Theorem 1.4]{lam_vol}). \end{rem} An immediate consequence of Theorem~\ref{formality_thm} is the following formality result. \begin{coro} For $N \geq 3$ Sinha's cosimplicial space $\mathcal{K}_N^{\bullet}$ is formal over $\mathbb{R}$. \end{coro} Our method enables us also to determine the Gerstenhaber structure on the homology of the space of long knots.